Revain Price Hits $0.0002 on Top Exchanges (REV)

 - Lego Coin (LEGO) traded up 0% against the dollar and now trades at $0.0049 or 0.00000014 BTC.

-Revain is a token.
-It was first traded on August 4th, 2017.
+REV is a token.
+Its launch date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
-The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
-Revain’s official website is revain.org.
 Revain’s official message board is medium.com/revain.
+The official website for Revain is revain.org.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
+The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.

 Revain Token Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Revain directly using US dollars.
-Investors seeking to acquire Revain should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Revain using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to acquire Revain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Revain using one of the aforementioned exchanges.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.